spines83/knative-domainmapping-bug/README.md

 On helloworld-go-dm (DomainMapping), you should see "X-Forwarded-Proto":["http"].
 This is incorrect and should be "https" instead.

+These headers are also logged in the container if that's easier to follow.

 ## Removing

 To remove the sample app from your cluster, delete the service record and corresponding domain mapping: